pairshaped/curlingio-docs/docs/getting-started/pricing.md

 slug: /getting-started/pricing
 ---

-Our pricing is simple and the same for every club.
+Our pricing is simple and the same for every canadian club.
 You won't find a better deal.

 **2.9% + $0.30 per transaction for online payments only**